-The findings to be presented draw on the scholarship logic model to show how the scholarship model is working and what has been learned about its components.

-The data presented in this report address new questions about the logic model.
+The findings to be presented draw on this logic model to show how the scholarship model is working and what has been learned about its components.
+The qualitative and quantitative data presented in this report address key questions about the logic model.